What should your municipality deliver?

 Most local governments buy water from regional water utility companies like Magalies Water, Silulumanzi, Rand Water or uMngeni-uThukela Water.
 In some cases, utility companies are state-owned or the result of public-private partnerships.
 Poor infrastructure maintenance, chronic leaks, illegal connections, and financial mismanagement affect too many municipalities’ ability to supply clean, reliable water.

 Municipalities are required by national law to have a policy to provide basic free water and electricity to households who cannot afford to pay for it.
 You can find out more about ensuring your right to free basic services in the Activist's Guide to Making Local Government Work.
+If you have water outages or other issues, you can find the best contacts to report problems to your municipality on fixlocal here

 Safe sewage disposal and sanitation

 Municipalities have a responsibility to safely and hygienically dispose of sewage and treat wastewater.
 They are supported by the Department of Water and Sanitation on a national and provincial level.
 Municipalities have to maintain infrastructure such as sewage systems and wastewater treatment plants, and provide new infrastructure when communities grow in size.
 All too often, municipal wastewater treatment plants are poorly managed.
 Every day, raw sewage spills into our rivers, threatening public health and the environment.
+If your area faces these issyes, find the most reliable ways to report sanitation issues in your municipality with fixlocal’s report it tool.

 Regular refuse removal

-The waste services departments of municipalities are responsible for keeping streets clean and collecting and disposing of refuse from homes and businesses.
-In some larger municipalities, a state-owned company like Pikitup is mandated to carry out refuse removal on behalf of the municipality.
 In many informal settlements and rural areas, basic refuse removal services don’t exist.
 Much of the work of waste management – especially recycling – is carried out by informal reclaimers who collect, sort, and sell recyclable materials such as cardboard, plastic, paper, and metal from bins, streets, landfills, and businesses.

 Parks, libraries and recreational areas

 Public spaces and institutions like local parks and libraries are so important for social wellbeing, education, and keeping a community together.
-Municipalities have a responsibility to make sure that public spaces and libraries are safe, accessible, and adequately funded.
+Municipalities have a responsibility to make sure that public spaces and libraries are safe, accessible, and adequately funded. fixlocal can help you find the best ways to report parks and recreation issues, click here to see how.

 Effective stormwater systems

 Floods in South Africa’s coastal cities in recent years have shown how essential well-functioning stormwater systems are.
 In some municipalities, stormwater infrastructure is managed by the local roads department and in others, by the water department.
 In either case, municipalities must design, implement and maintain stormwater drainage systems that reduce the negative impacts of flooding and keep stormwater and wastewater separate.
 Ageing infrastructure and drains clogged with rubbish are major problems in many towns and informal settlements often lack any kind of proper drainage planning.
+If your area has inadequate infrastcuture, blocked stormwater drains or other issues, use fixlocal’s report it tool to help get your local government to take action.

 Well-maintained municipal roads

 To hold the government to account for a pothole-ridden or poorly maintained road, it's essential to find out who is responsible for a given road.
 In most cases, larger roads and highways (marked as N-routes like the N1 or N11) are maintained by the national government through the state state-owned South African National Roads Agency (SANRAL).
 Provincial and regional routes (R-routes) are the responsibility of provincial authorities.
 Smaller roads and streets, including often overlooked walking areas, are the responsibility of your local or city municipality to maintain.
+If your area has potholes or other roads issues, fixlocal has gathered the best contacts for reporting them, find out more here.

 Dependable fire-fighting services

 Local authorities must form fire brigade services that work to prevent fires and that protect people and property against fires when they do break out.
+To report firefighting and other safety issues, use fixlocal’s report it tool.

 Land use and town planning